Skip to main content

 Mobile

 To enable Samsung Pay as a wallet payment method on your client, you need to register for a Samsung Pay Developers account.
+Stitch will provide a Certificate Signing Request (CSR) to be used for configuration.
 Complete the following steps post-registration:

 Google Pay